Park Like Garden

 The Silk Tree produces its silky blooms during January and February, with its soft sweet perfume filling the garden on warm days.

-Most trees are grown from seed with wide variation of colors from white, cream, salmon and peachy pink tones.
+Most trees are grown from seed with a wide variation of colors from white, cream, salmon and peachy pink tones.

 Azaleas bloom in late winter and spring, and their flowers wilt only a few weeks later.